 Digital Schools – Are they the future?

 When Apple sold one million iPads in a year to schools and colleges in 2012, the first expression that everybody had was – Really?
-Fast forward to year 2015.
+Fast forward to the year 2015.
 All 12,000 students at Northwest Suburban High School District 214, now own an iPad.
-Six year old kids carrying tablets to schools and pre-schools is not so uncommon in Indian city of Bengaluru.
+Six-year-old kids carrying tablets to schools and pre-schools are not so uncommon in the Indian city of Bengaluru.
 Have times changed?
-Academics has been traditionally one of the slow adopters of technology, but now the trend is changing.
+Academics have been traditionally one of the slow adopters of technology, but now the trend is changing.

 The case for Digital Schools?

 - You don’t require physical space and are not time-bound – Students can now learn whenever they want and wherever they are.
 Digital schools virtually eliminate the requirement of time and space.
 Young students can learn when their parents are home.
 College students can learn whenever and wherever they want.

 - Enables better learning – Digital schools enable the option of using interactive content, which has proven to be a more effective learning agent than static content.
 70% of children between the ages of 2-5 can operate a computer mouse, while only 11% can tie their own shoes.
 Learning is greatly enhanced when there is interactive content involved.
 The basic premise that kids learn an act that involves an interactive elements is itself a big boost for the push for technology-enabled schools.